"If you want to understand the universe think in terms of energy, frequency and vibration" Nikola Tesla

 Ancient herbal medicine systems have known this for millennia.

-– literally and figuratively the sexual fluids of the body.
+Jing - which is literally and figuratively the sexual fluids of the body.
 This is the foundational energy and most important to preserve for human longevity.
 The giver of life.

-– the life force energy that gives you the power to do everything that you do.
+Qi - is the life force energy that gives you the power to do everything that you do.
 The breath of life.

 As well as 5 tastes and their affinity with meridians and organ systems, and yin (inward and downward moving, cool or cold energy) and yang (upward and outward moving, warm or hot energy) and associated tastes.

 In Ayurveda for herbs specifically there is; Rasa (taste - there are 6), virya (energy), vipak (post-digestive effect) and prabhav (special effects).